riccardodm97/manufacturing-tracker/README.md

     - Install Truffle: `npm install -g truffle`
     - Download Ganache from: https://www.trufflesuite.com/ganache
     - Install FlutterFire CLI following this guide: https://firebase.flutter.dev/docs/cli
+    - Install the flutter extension for VsCode (or the IDE of your choice)
 - Set up the project
+    - run `flutter pub get`
+    -
+    - set the Http JSON-RPC API endpoint URL in the [config.dart file]("lib/setup/config.dart")

 ## Run the application